 - From the Assign ... to groups form, click on Assign for the group you wish to assign to the application.

 - Highly recommended: Set your users' time zones in Okta.
 The time zone affects how date/times for that user are shown in New Relic.
 Users without a time zone configured will be shown in UTC time in New Relic.
-Time zone is specified in IANA Time Zone database format, also known as the "Olson" time zone database format (e.g., "America/Los_Angeles").
+Time zone is specified in IANA Time Zone database format, also known as the "Olson" time zone database format (for example, "America/Los_Angeles").
 There are several ways in Okta to assign users' time zone, so consult the Okta docs for more information if needed.
 Here is one way to do this in the Assignments tab:

 - In the Time zone field, enter the default time zone for members of the group.